 We invest in research and development projects for technological solutions and methodologies that promote the improvement of environmental management and the mitigation of the impacts of our operations.
 Ongoing projects include environmental characterizations, mitigation or reduction of effects on ecosystems and on biodiversity, and the recovery of degraded and impacted environments by means of reforestation projects and the recomposition of native species, among others.
 We can highlight the Environmental Characterization Projects of the Santos, Potiguar, and Sergipe Basins that aim to survey, systematize, and provide existing qualified environmental information to the region and the Terrestrial Area Environmental Recovery Project that aims to evaluate and make available low-cost, high-efficiency degraded area recovery technologies for the three main biomes E&P operates in.
 In view of the gaps in scientific knowledge on marine bioinvasion, we encourage the conduction of research on the subject, particularly on the sun coral, an organism considered invasive in Brazil.

-We also support numerous civil society initiatives through the Petrobras Socioenvironmental Program, which aims to promote actions to protect and recover species and habitats, as well as their associated traditional uses, as a way to preserve and conserve biodiversity in land and water ecosystems, preserving and expanding the products of and knowledge about sociobiodiversity.
+We also support numerous civil society initiatives, through the Petrobras Socioenvironmental Program, the purpose of which is to promote actions for the protection and recovery of species and habitats, as well as associated traditional uses, as a way to preserve and conserve biodiversity in terrestrial and aquatic ecosystems, also preserving and expanding the products and knowledge of socio-biodiversity.